Japanese lessor SMBC Aviation Capital buys 80 Boeing 737 Max planes

-SINGAPORE (Reuters) - Japan’s SMBC Aviation Capital has bought 80 Boeing Co (BA.N) 737 Max planes, the largest order from an aircraft lessor for the upgraded variant of the narrow-body jet.
+SINGAPORE, Nov 10 (Reuters) - Japan’s SMBC Aviation Capital has bought 80 Boeing Co 737 Max planes, the largest order from an aircraft lessor for the upgraded variant of the narrow-body jet.

 The deal is valued at more than $8.5 billion at list prices, although buyers typically get significant discounts.